Kings Hall Leisure Centre

 Q: How will any refurbishment impact local businesses and residents nearby?

 A: We're committed to engaging with neighbours and businesses that share boundaries with the centre.
-Through discussions and agreements, we'll address any potential impacts from the refurbishment plans.
+Through discussions and agreements, we'll attempt to address any potential impacts from the refurbishment plans.

 The refurbishment could lead to an increase in footfall, presenting an opportunity for nearby businesses to thrive.
 Moreover, a new accessible entrance will be a significant outcome of the scheme, enhancing accessibility for all.
 Whilst the improvements to the public realm will also prioritise safety for pedestrians and cyclists, contributing to a safer environment for the local community.